Certified Self Insurance

 - If the applicant meets all TLC and agency rule requirements, SIR presents the report on the applicant company to the Guaranty Association in a public meeting.
 The Guaranty Association votes to recommend or not recommend your application for approval and your company's membership in the Guaranty Association.

 Generally, the Guaranty Association meets on a quarterly basis to consider applications.
-Your SIR Account Coordinator will advise you as to the specific meeting time and date when your application will be presented.
+Your SIR Account Manager will advise you as to the specific meeting time and date when your application will be presented.
 It is recommended that your company have a representative present at this meeting to answer any questions or clarify information regarding your application or company that might arise in the course of the Guaranty Association's discussion.

 - After the application is approved by the Guaranty Association, the Commissioner of Workers' Compensation will issue a certificate.
 Several items must be filed with SIR prior to the effective date of a Certificate of Authority to Self-Insure.